-A: A personal letter will be sent to the recipients' home addresses (as given on the application) on or about May 6th.
+A: A personal letter will be sent to the recipients' home addresses (as given on the application) in early May of each year.
 Due to the large volume of applications received, and to minimize administrative costs, non-recipients will not be notified personally.
-The names, and commissary locations, of all the recipients will be posted at www.militaryscholar.org on or about May 19th.
+The names and commissary locations of all the recipients will be posted at www.militaryscholar.org in July of each year.

 Q: When and where will the scholarship checks be mailed?

-A: SM will mail the checks to the recipients' home address on or about
+A: Scholarship Managers will mail the checks to the recipients' home addresses in early August of each year.